- Flight five out of nine on a Round the World (RTW) Classic Rewards ticket.

 With a large number of customer service, data management and development personnel working remotely from the Philippines, we try to host a meetup every few months.
 In March 2019 I flew from Sydney to Manila with Qantas as part of a Round The World Classic Rewards ticket.
 On this leg, I was bound for Economy as I had no luck in sourcing a Business Class seat.

-Luckily, David, being the nice boss that he is, decided to cancel an already booked Business Class seat from Brisbane to Manila to join me in Economy for the eight-hour journey.
+Luckily, David, being the nice boss that he is, decided to cancel an already booked Business Class seat from Brisbane to Manila to join me in Economy for the 8-hour journey.

 - Airline: Qantas